Clear expectations for exported product, with more to come on the domestic market.

 Barcoding and Serialization, Aggregation, and Reporting Highlights for Exported Products

-Barcoding and Serialization: The current law requires companies to uniquely serialize drug products at the tertiary (case), secondary (saleable unit), and mono-carton packaging levels.
+Barcoding and Serialization: Uniquely serialize drug products at the tertiary (case), secondary (saleable unit), and mono-carton packaging levels.
 Barcoding and serialization requirements generally follow global GS1 standards while each packaging level requires that slightly different data be captured.
 For example, at the secondary pack level, the GTIN, batch number, expiration date and serial number must be captured and encoded in a 2D data matrix or at GS1-128 linear barcode.

 Aggregation: Pharmaceutical companies must create aggregation relationships across all packaging hierarchies – including tertiary, secondary, and primary (if so encoded) - and maintain those relationships.

 Reporting: India requires reporting on several events including product master data, batch pre-production and production/packaging actions.
 The pre-production notification alerts the DAVA portal of the intent to produce a batch and includes product code, lot number, and additional details.